 Welcome to Epsom Games Club - EGC

-We meet every Thursday (19:00 to 23:00) in Epsom at 'The River Club', which is on the High Street above McDonalds (36-40 High Street, KT19 8AH).
+We meet every Wednesday (19:00 to 22:45) in Epsom in a function room at the Haywain, which is opposite the BP garage near the hospital (2 and 4 St Margarets Drive, Off Dorking Road, Epsom, KT18 7LB).
 All types of gamers welcome, from beginners to hardcore veterans.
 Bring along something you want to play or just turn up empty handed and play whatever is going on, it is up to you.
 For a more detailed idea of the games we play, and the gamers that play them, see this list (link) where we maintain games reports for all of our sessions – further details under ‘More Information’ below.

 Monthly Games Day

-We also hold a once a month Saturday games day (10:00 to 18:00), typically on the 3rd Saturday of each month, but it can very occasionally 'udge' around slightly - you will find details in the Guild calendar.
-The venue is usually St Mary's Church Hall in Ewell (KT17 2BB).
-Due to having to hire the hall, there is a charge of £6.00 for attending[**], however, free parking and being able to bring your own food and drink, should make the overall experience actually cheaper than meeting in a central Epsom pub venue.
+We also hold a once a month Saturday games day (09:00 to 17:00), typically on the 3rd Saturday of each month, but it can very occasionally 'udge' around slightly - you will find details in the Guild calendar.
+The venue is usually Ashtead Peace Memorial Hall (KT21 2BE).
+Due to having to hire the hall, there is a charge of £7.00 for attending[**], however, free parking and being able to bring your own food and drink, should make the overall experience actually cheaper than meeting in a central Epsom pub venue.
 Tea/coffee is available for a small charge.
-There is usually free street parking along Church Street, or on London Road itself opposite the hall.
-Ewell West and Ewell East train stations are within walking distance.
+There is usually free street parking.

-Disabled access: St Mary's Church Hall has full disabled access and toilets.
+Disabled access: The hall has full disabled access and toilets.

-In addition to our Thursday evening sessions we also hold Saturday games days at St Mary's Church Hall, Ewell, and for those too lazy to scroll down to the guild diary, the pending dates of these are:-
+In addition to our Wednesday evening sessions we also hold Saturday games days at Ashtead Peace Memorial Hall in Ashtead (*), and for those too lazy to scroll down to the guild diary, the pending dates of these are:-

 Games we play - Link to Report List